Home Insurance

 When it comes time to close on your new home, the lender will refuse to fund the transaction without satisfactory proof of proper insurance designating it as the payee mortgagee in the amount of the purchase price.
 You’ll have to bring proof of insurance with you at the time of your closing.

-• Get Quotes Online: Of course, this is the fastest and easiest way of obtaining quotes.
+• Get Quotes Online and Compare Coverage: Of course, this is the fastest and easiest way of obtaining quotes.
 Be diligent, and do your homework.
 You want to know what you’re paying for.
 Some insurers offer better coverage than others.
 Make sure that any less expensive quotes are from quality insurance companies.
 Many insurance companies will have a homeowner insurance guide online to help you decide on the coverage that you need.

-• Look for What You’re Not Getting: Most standard home insurance covers risks like house fires or storm damage.
+• Don't Overlook Additional Coverage for Natural Disasters: Most standard home insurance covers risks like house fires or storm damage.
 Hurricanes, wildfires and earthquakes are different.
 Damage or destruction from those risks isn’t covered on a standard policy.
 If you’re buying on the Florida coast or just about anywhere in California, you’ll likely need special coverage for hurricanes, wildfires or earthquakes.
 You might even need special flood coverage.

-• Don’t Forget that Picasso: Rather than leave tips for waiters and waitresses, Pablo Picasso would give them sketches that he’d draw and sign on napkins.
+• Consider Special Endorsements for Valuable Items: Rather than leave tips for waiters and waitresses, Pablo Picasso would give them sketches that he’d draw and sign on napkins.
 One of those napkins is with thousands of dollars now.
 If you have special artwork, jewelry, antique furniture, musical instruments or the like of special value, you’ll need special endorsements covering them.

-• Actual Cash Value vs. Replacement Cost: If your home and personal possessions are destroyed in a fire, actual cash value coverage will cover the cost of your home and personal property after taking depreciation into consideration.
+• Choose Between Actual Cash Value and Replacement Cost Coverage: If your home and personal possessions are destroyed in a fire, actual cash value coverage will cover the cost of your home and personal property after taking depreciation into consideration.
 What you paid for them isn’t relevant.
 Their current value controls.
 If you purchase replacement cost coverage, depreciation isn’t considered.
 You’d be able to repair or replace your home and personal property for up to what you paid for them.
 This coverage is more expensive than actual cash value.

-• Guaranteed Replacement Cost: This is an even higher level of coverage for whatever it would cost to repair or rebuild your home, even of that cost is more than you paid for your home.
+• Explore Guaranteed Replacement Cost for Maximum Protection: This is an even higher level of coverage for whatever it would cost to repair or rebuild your home, even of that cost is more than you paid for your home.
 Ceilings apply though.

-• Loss of Use: In the event that your home becomes uninhabitable from damage or destruction, you still have to pay your mortgage, and you’ll have additional living expenses on top of that.
+• Ensure Adequate Loss of Use Coverage: In the event that your home becomes uninhabitable from damage or destruction, you still have to pay your mortgage, and you’ll have additional living expenses on top of that.
 Although loss of use is part of most standard home insurance policies, you’ll likely want your loss of use coverage to be equal to about 20% of the value of your new home.

 A homeowner insurance guide from a quality insurer’s website will likely cover these tips for choosing home insurance in more detail.
 Another invaluable resource is equality insurance agent from your area.